tinymce/tinymce-docs/plugins/linkchecker.md

 });
 ```

-## SDK Instructions
+## Self-hosted Instructions

-SDK customers will need to provide a URL to their deployment of the link
-checking service via the `linkchecker_service_url` parameter
+Customers using a Self-hosted environment will need to provide a URL to their deployment of the link checking service via the `linkchecker_service_url` parameter

 ##### Example